We are pleased to introduce the 13 award categories for this year’s SSJAs as follows:

 *If two students have worked on a story, joint entries can be accepted

-Student Journalist of the Year Award (sponsored by the Scottish Newspaper Society)
+The Calum Macdonald Student of the Year (Sponsored by the Scottish Newspaper Society)

 For the best publication (newspaper or magazine) which is created and produced by students.
 This category can only be awarded to a publication that is produced in print form.
 A supporting statement should be submitted outlining why your publication should be shortlisted.

-Student Website of the Year (sponsored by Glasgow Live)
+Student Website of the Year (Sponsored by the Scottish Newspaper Society)

 For the best student website of the year.
 Submissions must include a link to the website, alongside a brief explanation of why your website deserves to be shortlisted.

-News Story of the Year (sponsored by Scottish Sun Radio)
+News Story of the Year (Sponsored by the Daily Record)

 For the best news story written by a student journalist for print or digital.
 The applicant should submit a brief explanation outlining why the story deserves to be shortlisted.

-Sports Story of the Year (sponsored by Frame Agency)
+Sports Story of the Year (Sponsored by the Scottish Sun)

 For the best student sports story of the year.
 This category will accept all sports related writing, including breaking news stories or features.

-Feature of the Year (sponsored by No.1 magazine)
+Feature of the Year (Sponsored by DC Thomson Media)

 For the best print feature created by a student journalist on any platform.
 This piece should include at least one interview and evidence of the candidate’s own research.